 The Cloud Insights production environment is set up in a highly redundant infrastructure utilizing multiple availability zones for all services and components.
 Along with utilizing a highly available and redundant compute infrastructure, critical data is backed up at regular intervals and restores are periodically tested.
 Formal backup policies and procedures minimize the impact of interruptions of business activities and protects business processes against the effects of failures of information systems or disasters and ensures their timely and adequate resumption.

 Authentication and access management

-All customer access to Cloud Insights is done via browser UI interactions over.
+All customer access to Cloud Insights is done via browser UI interactions over https.
 Authentication is accomplished via the 3rd party service, Auth0.
 NetApp has centralized on this as the authentication layer for all Cloud Data services.

 Cloud Insights follows industry best practices including “Least Privilege” and “Role-based access control” around logical access to the Cloud Insights production environment.
 Access is controlled on a strict need basis and is only granted for select authorized personnel using multi-factor authentication mechanisms.

 All customer data is encrypted in transit across public networks and encrypted at rest.
 Cloud Insights utilizes encryption at various points in the system to protect customer data using technologies that includes Transport Layer Security (TLS) and the industry-standard AES-256 algorithm.